Assembly polls in Pondy, TN will be held simultaneously: CEC | Law-Order

-Puducherry Feb 12 (PTI): Chief Election CommissionerSunil Arora said here on Friday the Assembly polls due in thenext few months would be held simultaneously in Puducherryand Tamil Nadu.
+Chief Election CommissionerSunil Arora said here on Friday the Assembly polls due in thenext few months in Tamil Nadu and Puducherry would be heldsimultaneously.

 Asked about voting rights of members nominated to theTerritorial Assembly, he said the Supreme Court had in 2018ordered such members had voting rights.